-Physics faculty involvement in projects and programs associated with the Millard Oakley STEM Center (MOSC) increased significantly due to the department being displaced while Bruner Hall is renovated.
-Four faculty members taught at least one course using the MOSC facilities.
-Two of these faculty members were also PIs on separate grants administered by MOSC and three were involved in four separate public outreach events offered by MOSC.
-In addition, several physics majors were involved in planning and facilitating 'stations' at two of these outreach events.
-This does not quite meet the target for involvement of students or faculty, but far exceeds the minimum acceptable.
+Physics faculty involvement in projects and programs associated with the Millard Oakley STEM Center (MOSC) continued at a high level despite the COVID-19 pandemic.
+Six faculty members made use of the MOSC facilities for at least one of their courses.
+Two of these faculty members were also PIs on separate grants administered by MOSC.
+Because of the pandemic, MOSC only offered limited online outreach, and only one faculty member (and no students) was involved in these.
+This does meet the target for involvement of faculty, but not for students.
+However, given the circumstances, this is understandable.

-Program Goal 3 - Ensure the use of effective and innovative pedogeological methods within the classroom.
+PG 3: Ensure the use of effective and innovative pedagogical methods within the classroom.